-Applicants will then usually have a home visit to discuss their application form in more detail and review supporting documents.
-The School uses an external company, Bursary Administration Ltd (‘BAL’), to conduct these visits and applicants will be contacted by BAL to arrange a time for a home visit.
+Applicants will then usually have a Zoom meeting to discuss their application form in more detail and review supporting documents.
+The School uses an external company, Bursary Assessment Associates (BAA), to conduct these remote assessments and applicants will be contacted by BAA to arrange a suitable time.
 This isn’t a test but is designed to produce a fair assessment.

 The next step is for the bursary panel to meet, usually once a term, and make a decision which will be communicated as soon as practical.
 For prospective parents this will usually be at the same time as feedback is given on the offer, or not, of a place at Abingdon.

-Reasons for decisions and any BAL reports are not disclosed.
+Reasons for decisions and any BAA reports are not disclosed.